zgfg/Etc/test.md

 #### HTML Test

-Open an [HTML page] (https://www.paypal.me/ipenzar) on GitHub, from Mark-Down document
+How to open an [HTML page] (https://github.com/zgfg/Etc/blob/main/test.html) saved on GitHub, from a MarkDown document?

+This one opens as the [raw file] (https://github.com/zgfg/Etc/raw/main/test.html), as expected.